prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

     /*
-    Assuming our prisma model for User has a createdByBrowser field, this removes it from the input type but ensures the value is inferred from context and passed to Prisma Client JS.
+    Assuming our prisma model for User has a createdByBrowser field, this removes it from the input type but ensures the value is inferred from context and passed to Prisma Client.
     */
     t.crud.createOneUser({
       computedInputs: {